llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

 ----------------

 * Lexical context
-    * Appearing within a `parallel` construct and any number of levels of nesting within other `loop` directives are supported.
+    * Appearing within a `parallel` construct is supported.
-    * Appearing outside a `parallel` construct (that is, an orphaned `loop` construct) is not yet supported.
+    * Appearing outside any `parallel` construct and within a function with an explicit `routine` directive is supported.
+In this case, the `loop` construct is said to be an orphaned `loop` construct.
+    * Appearing outside any `parallel` construct and within a function without an explicit `routine` directive produces a compile-time error diagnostic.
+      OpenACC 3.2 does not specify this restriction, but we are preparing a discussion for the OpenACC technical committee.
+    * Appearing within any number of levels of nesting within other `loop` constructs is supported.
 * Use without clauses is supported.
 * Supported partitionability clauses
     * Implicit `independent`